ryan-mcclue/ryan-mcclue/src/behavioural.md

      I'd develop practice projects in conjunction with a debugger and manual.
  - Feedback:
    * navy performance reviews
+"In the Navy, I received regular performance reviews.
+These evaluations helped me identify areas for improvement and reinforced my strengths, contributing to my personal and professional growth."
  - Adversity:
-   * sleep deprivation; pressure of responsibility affecting other's outcome
+   * sleep deprivation; pressure of responsibility affecting other's outcome "During Navy training, I faced sleep deprivation and the pressure of responsibility affecting others' outcomes.
+This experience taught me to perform under stress and maintain focus even in challenging conditions."
  - Challenge:
    * overlay zsorting
  - Setback/Not-to-Plan: